 Goodwill arises on the acquisition of subsidiaries and associates and represents the excess of the aggregate of the cost of an acquisition and any noncontrolling interests in the acquiree over the fair value of the identifiable net assets acquired at the date of the acquisition.
-As of 31 December 2023, Deutsche Bank recognized goodwill in the amount of $\in 2.8$ billion.
+As of 31 December 2023, Deutsche Bank recognized goodwill in the amount of € 2.8 billion.
 Goodwill on the acquisition of subsidiaries is capitalized and reviewed for impairment annually or more frequently if there are indications that impairment may have occurred.
 Intangible assets are recognized separately from goodwill when they are separable or arise from contractual or other legal rights and their fair value can be measured reliably.
 These assets are tested for impairment and its useful lives reaffirmed at least annually.
-Deutsche Bank recorded a goodwill impairment of $\in 2.33$ million related to the acquisition of Numis in 2023 and an impairment of $\in 68$ million on an unamortized intangible assets requires estimates based on quoted market prices, prices of comparable businesses, present value or other valuation techniques, or a combination thereof, necessitating management to make subjective judgments and assumptions.
+Deutsche Bank recorded a goodwill impairment of € 233 million related to the acquisition of Numis in 2023 and an impairment of € 68 million on an unamortized intangible asset in 2022.
+The determination of the recoverable amount in the impairment assessment of non-financial assets requires estimates based on quoted market prices, prices of comparable businesses, present value or other valuation techniques, or a combination thereof, necessitating management to make subjective judgments and assumptions.
 These estimates and assumptions could result in significant differences to the amounts reported if underlying circumstances were to change.